sidisl16/digester-iot/README.md

     5. In device manager you will see Arduino com port under Ports(COM and LPT)

 Setup and run Applications:
-1. Navigate to scripts folder from downloaded source
+1. Go to scripts folder from downloaded source
 2. To start application double click on start-all.bat 3..
 It will start Communication-hub, ElasticSearch and Grafana server, we will be able to see logs of all three application of different terminals